neurogenomics/EpiCompare/README.md

 # Introduction

-`EpiCompare` is an R package for comparing different epigenetic datasets for quality control and benchmarking purposes.
+`EpiCompare` is an R package for comparing multiple epigenetic datasets for quality control and benchmarking purposes.
 The function outputs a report in HTML format consisting of three sections: